Student/Teacher Ratio: 20 to 1 with Educational Assistant

 Physical Education: Physical Education is a class designed to develop coordination and large motor skills.
 Various exercises, games and group activities provide learning and practice.

-Library: The children use the school library as a resource for projects and to check out books for their own personal enjoyment.
+Literacy Center: The children use the school library as a resource for projects and to check out books for their own personal enjoyment.